-El cope National Park
+El Cope National Park

 Panama's Populist leader Major General Omar Torrijos Herrera made this place famous.
 He died in the area when his aircraft crashed during a thunderstorm in July 1983.
 Before his death, the General had 'adopted' the pueblo of El Cope, making frequent visits there and contributing to the economic development of the community.

 El Cope Park covers 25,275 hectares.
-It protects the hydrographic basins of the rivers Bermejo, Marta, Grand, and Nombre de Dios that flow into the Pacific and rivers Blanco, Guabal, Lajas San Juan, Belen, Concepcion that flow into the Caribbean.
+It protects the hydrographic basins of the rivers Bermejo, Marta, Grand, and Nombre de Dios that flow into the Pacific and rivers Blanco, Guabal, Lajas San Juan, Belen, Concepcion that flo Cerro Puntw into the Caribbean.
 The higher parts of the park are a low montane rainforest and as it descends, premontane rainforest, very humid tropical forest in the lower parts of the park on the wetter Caribbean slope.

 The average annual temperatures fluctuate between 25ºC in the lowest parts of the park and 20ºC at the highest points.
 And annual rainfall varies from 2,000 mm on the Pacific side, the driest in the park, and the 4,000 mm that the Caribbean side.